Aliases for NFATC3 Gene

 GeneCards Summary for NFATC3 Gene

-NFATC3 (Nuclear Factor Of Activated T-Cells 3) is a Protein Coding gene.
-Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and CLEC7A (Dectin-1) signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+NFATC3 (Nuclear Factor Of Activated T Cells 3) is a Protein Coding gene.
+Diseases associated with NFATC3 include Crouzon Syndrome With Acanthosis Nigricans and Leukostasis.
+Among its related pathways are RANK Signaling in Osteoclasts and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is NFATC4.

 Acts as a regulator of transcriptional activation.
-Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2.
+Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2 (PubMed:18815128).
+Along with NFATC4, involved in embryonic heart development (By similarity).

 NFAT (Nuclear Factor of Activated T-Cells) proteins are transcription factors that are integral for the development and function of the immune system.
 Five NFAT isoforms have been identified to date, NFATC1-C4 and NFAT5.